Nikhil-Mukund/RIFF/README.md

                    - Optimization details (FIT_RESULT.options.Optimization)
                    - LIGO FOTON Compatible Second-Order-Section filters (when saved to file)

-- To launch the application

-            -  type RIFF

 - For command-line use (+finer control)